bckohan/django-render-static/doc/source/configuration.rst

     - **python**: A path to a python file.
 The locals defined in the file will comprise the context.
-    - **a packaged resource**: Any of the above files imported as a packaged resource via :ref:`resource` to any of the above files.
+    - **a packaged resource**: Any of the above files imported as a packaged resource via :mod:`render_static.resource` to any of the above files.
     - **import string**: to any of the above.

 For example: